terrablader11/waypoint-map/README.md

 # How To Use

 ##### The two .ipynb files are the code to generate the waypoint maps.
 Thanks to Hasarindu Perera, a much better racer than myself, for making the notebooks easier to read and also including a local version.
+Further thanks to him for continuing to update the maps while I have been mostly inactive.

 ##### The tracks folder contains the NumPy arrays that contain the track waypoints in xy coordinate space.
 The maps folder contains the finished waypoint maps for your use, in .png format.